 “Yet our stories and legacy are reduced to a musical about an American soldier and a Việtnamese sex worker.”

 At that moment, I shockingly realized that today was September 12th.
 It’s one day after numerous memorials had occurred across the nation in remembrance of the worst terrorist attack in the U.S.

-It has been eighteen years since over 2,600 Americans were murdered on American soil.
+It has been eighteen years since nearly 3,000 Americans were murdered on American soil.
 It’s a day that Americans remind that we should “Never forget.”

 I know that Americans would never accept a musical about 9/11 with the main plot involving a firefighter falling for a prostitute.
 There would be complete outrage if there was a scene with a larger-than-life statue of the terrorists who hijacked the planes generously sprinkled with singing and dancing.
 This would never be considered entertainment, not after eighteen years following 9/11.
 My guess is, not ever.